Hue-Jhan/Remote-Dll-injector-Trojan/README.md

 # Remote Dll injector Trojan
-Undetected trojan using dll injection of a custom library that spawns a shell on a target machine, undetected by Windows defender and Bitdefener
+Undetected trojan using dll injection of a custom library that spawns a shell on a target machine, undetected by Windows defender and Bitdefener.
+This code is for educational purposes only, do not use it for any malicious or unauthorized activity.

 # 💻 Code